bluesky/tiled/README.md

 [100 rows x 2 columns]
 ```

-Using a normal browser or a commandline HTTP client like [curl](https://curl.se/)
+Using an Internet browser or a commandline HTTP client like
-or [httpie](https://httpie.io/) you can download the data in whole or in
+[curl](https://curl.se/) or [httpie](https://httpie.io/) you can download the
-efficiently-chunked parts in the format of your choice:
+data in whole or in efficiently-chunked parts in the format of your choice:

 ```
 # Download tabular data as CSV